specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

   version}`.
 Since 1.2.2 the task specifies all `*.mps` files in all directories as its inputs.
 * `checkMps`: runs the `check` target of the generated Ant script.
 The `check` lifecycle task is set to depend on `checkMps`.
-* `package`: packages the modules built by `assembleMps` in a ZIP.
-The package is added to the `default` configuration (created by the Gradle Base plugin).
+* `packageZip`: packages the modules built by `assembleMps` into a zip archive.
+The zip is added to the `default` configuration (created by the Gradle Base plugin) and to the `mps` component.

 The plugin creates a software component named `mps` to represent the published code and adds the `default` configuration to it.